 The Company has constituted Internal Complaints Committee (ICC) known as Prevention of Sexual Harassment (POSH) Committee to enquire into complaints of Sexual Harassment and recommend appropriate action.
-The Company has received and disposed off one complaint of sexual harassment during the financial year 2021-22.
+The Company has not received any complaint of sexual harassment during the financial year 2022-23.